jhu-bids/TermHub/docs/graph.md

 ### Requirements
 1. **Create hierarchy**: Display hierarchical list of all concepts of interest
-  - **Concepts of interest**: in codesets of interest, possibly others found by search or vocab nav (@Sigfried 1/24 can you eleborate on that?).
+  - **Concepts of interest**: in codesets of interest, possibly others found by search or vocab nav.
+    - Display hierarchical list of all concepts of interest (i.e., in codesets of interest and possibly others found by search or vocab nav)
+     a. **Gap filling**: Fill in gaps where included concepts are descendants of others but in-between nodes are not included.
+That is, if we have unconnected graph, separate components, we would like to find if there are nodes in the graph that would connect them.
+But now (unlike previous versions), we don't want to find ancestors of root nodes to connect stuff.
   - **Filter vocabs**: Filter out concepts from certain vocabs, e.g. RxNorm extension
   - **Show only n concepts**: Limit number of concepts displayed to help w/ performance
   - **Add missing in-betweens**